-When creating an ELF executable or shared object, call NAME when the executable or shared object is loaded, by setting DT_INIT to the address of the function.
-By default, the linker uses init as the function to call.
+When creating an ELF executable or shared object, call NAME when the executable or shared object is loaded, by setting DT\INIT to the address of the function.
+By default, the linker uses \init as the function to call.

--l namespec
+-1 namespec